michieltjampens/dcafs/docs/Basics.md

     </server>
 </databases>
 ```
-All the rest is the same as the SQLite. (meaning adding the table and using the generic with the new db attribute)
+All the rest is the same as the SQLite. (meaning adding the table and using the store with the new db attribute)

 ### 6. Summary
 This should serve as a broad, toplevel overview of what happens and what goes where or has which function.